IbrahimTanyalcin/taskq/README.md

  After the then clause of "./scriptDynamic1_1.js" is executed, the main thread continues from script2.

  ### Example - 12

+> Summary: Then clauses can only be resolved with a boolean value.
+To share return values or other variables between then clauses or other functions, use the *taskq.export* method.
+Exporting a variable with the same alias overwrites it.

  > scriptDynamic0.js: